pyepics/pyepics/doc/devices.rst

 Which will step the motor through a set of positions.
 You'll notice a few features for Motor:

  1. Motors use english-name attributes for fields of the motor record.
 Thus '.VAL' becomes 'drive' and '.DESC' becomes  description.

  2. The methods for setting positions can use the User, Dial, or Step coordinate system, and can wait for completion.

-The `epics.Motor` class
+The :class:`epics.Motor` class
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. class:: Motor(pvname[, timeout=30.])